bernardtse/uob-data-bootcamp/README.md

 ### tableau-challenge
 - **Overview:**

-  This challenge aims to develop a tableau workbook which contains a story with 5 interactive dashboards.
-The workbook compares ridership patterns in Jun 2023 and Dec 2023.
-The story is targeted at City officials, who may not necessarily have technical skills in data analytics.
-Therefore, the workbook is designed to be understood by non-technical readers.
+  The Citi Bike programme, the largest bike-sharing initiative in the United States, has been collecting and organising ridership data since 2013.
+This challenge focuses on developing a Tableau workbook that contains a story with five interactive dashboards to illustrate insights and patterns in Citi Bike ridership.
+The analysis compares data from June 2023 (summer) and December 2023 (winter) to answer key questions regarding riding patterns throughout the year.
+The workbook is designed for city officials, with a focus on non-technical readers, to easily understand and draw insights from the data.
 - **URL:** [https://github.com/bernardtse/tableau-challenge](https://github.com/bernardtse/tableau-challenge)
 - **Skills:** Tableau